 In 2011, Hilton Concord was selected to be the “sustainability flagship property” of Interstate Hotels & Resorts, in the interest of receiving local water and electric utility rebates alongside a previously-planned $10 million renovation of the building.
-The hotel integrated sustainability measures throughout the building and within daily operations to reduce energy consumption, lower water use and enhance recycling.
+The hotel integrated sustainability measures throughout the building and within daily operations to reduce energy consumption, lower water use, and enhance recycling.

-Every single lightbulb on the property has been replaced with energy efficient LED bulbs and motion detectors are now installed at 32 locations across the property.
+Every single lightbulb on the property has been replaced with energy-efficient LED bulbs and motion detectors are now installed at 32 locations across the property.
 Laundry facilities were completely revamped for maximum energy efficiency – washing machines were replaced with washer-extractors, which spin fast enough that sheets come out of the machine dry and no longer need to be put in a dryer.

-Public spaces were an obvious focus for upgrades, which included installing water systems in the restaurant and banquet spaces to eliminate use of bottled water.
+Public spaces were an obvious focus for upgrades, which included installing water systems in the restaurant and banquet spaces to eliminate the use of bottled water.
 Recycling practices and facilities were incorporated throughout the hotel to make recycling a simple option when disposing of items.

 Hilton Concord has been recognized as a leader in sustainable hospitality numerous times, including being the first hotel to be a Certified Green Business in Contra Costa County, Sustainable Contra Costa Green Building Award (2014), California Governor’s Environmental & Economic Leadership Award (2013), Platinum Member of Trip Advisor’s GreenLeaders Program and is a member of the California Green Lodging Program.